dereklewis/read-me-generator/Develop/README.md

-# Derek Lewis
+# README Generator

 ## Description
-It is designed to create README files
+It automatically generates readme

 ## Table of Contents